Salma-Bhar-CWRU/Portfolio/README.md

 **Code:** [Jupiter Notebook File](https://github.com/Salma-Bhar-CWRU/Salma-Bhar-Portfolio/blob/main/PredictingHappinessIndexUsingML.ipynb)

+### Detecting Objects in Autonomous Driving
+**Goal:** To develop a 3D object detection system that enhances the safety and accuracy of autonomous vehicles by identifying and classifying objects in real-time.

+**Description:** This project with Latitude AI aims to developed a 3D object detection system for autonomous driving using convolutional neural networks
+(CNNs) and transfer learning to classify objects from images.
+Innovated by converting perspective images to bird's eye view (BEV) and incorporating depth information to enhance detection accuracy.
+This project advanced vehicle safety and autonomy by leveraging deep learning techniques in computer vision.

+**Skills:** Computer Vision, Deep Learning, Convolutional Neural Networks, Classification, Data Cleaning,

+**Technology:** Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn.

+**Results:** This project is still under work.
+Results will be available in December.

+**Code:** This project is still under work.
+Code will be available in December.

 ## 3. Data Analysis in Interdisciplinary Research Projects
 ### Accelerated Degradation in Advanced Photovoltaic Cells: A Data-Driven Approach to Enhancing Solar Cell Longevity and Efficiency